Creative Care offers Dual Diagnosis Treatment

 Addiction patients begin shortly after admission, which ensures the most comfortable experience possible while transitioning off drugs and starting the recovery journey.

-While in recovery, dual diagnosis patients typically see their main therapist for three hour-long sessions each week, along with a session with their secondary therapist and meetings with the consulting psychiatrist as needed.
-Patients participate in a 12-step program with the full support of their care providers and a local sponsor.
+While in recovery, patients typically see their main therapist for three hour-long sessions each week.
+Additionally, they have a session with their secondary therapist and meetings with the consulting psychiatrist as needed.
+Furthermore, patients participate in a 12-step program with the full support of their care providers and a local sponsor.

 Additionally, you or your loved one participate in yoga classes, art therapy, equine therapy, and time in the beautiful serene setting before spending each night in a luxurious room that’s designed for optimal comfort.